aospapp/aosp/external/autotest/docs/faft-design-doc.md

 4. Insert a recovery shim;
 5. Wait for the complete of recovery process;
 6. Reboot;
-7. Boot to normal Chrome OS.
+7. Boot to normal ChromeOS.

 This sequence can be fully automated by FAFT.
 For example, in step 1, we require an USB stick plugged to the Servo board by default.
 We first mux it to connect to the host machine such that we can write the recovery shim image to it.
 In step 4, we then mux the USB stick to the DUT.
 Another approach is to emulate an USB storage gadget in the host machine, it would be more flexible to control its functionalities by software.